 Ambassadors receive training to present a Vaccine 101 presentation and talking points.
 Local organizations and groups can request a Vaccine 101 presentation from the Vaccine Ambassadors program.
 An ambassador is then assigned to that presentation based on availability and whether they have language or cultural skills relevant to that community.

 In collaboration with MDH, NRC-RIM has adapted a version of the Vaccine 101 presentation for use by others.

 Coordinating the Program

 The Vaccine Ambassadors are led by two coordinators who route speaker requests, facilitate weekly meetings, and curate a resource hub with up-to-date information and talking points on COVID-19 vaccines.
-They also collaborate with MDH Vaccine Communications leads to ensure that the Vaccine 101 slide deck is maintained as well as translated into multiple languages common in Minnesota.
+They also collaborate with MDH Vaccine Preventable Disease Unit leads to ensure that the Vaccine 101 slide deck is maintained as well as translated into multiple languages common in Minnesota.

 Regular weekly, monthly or quarterly meetings with internal and external Vaccine ambassadors are organized and adjusted with time depending on specific information needs.